junior-devleague/JDLA-Web-Development/src/morea/3_Basic_HTML/module.md

 title: "Basic HTML"
 published: true
 morea_id: basic-html
-morea_summary: "Learn how to structure your web pages with the basics of HTML"
+morea_summary: "Learn how to create and structure your web pages with the basics of HTML"
 morea_outcomes:
   - outcome-syntax-structure
   - outcome-tags-attributes